Our Houses

 Other symbols often associated with Caroline Chisholm

-the quill and paper is often seen in imagery of Caroline Chisholm, reflective of her writing and advocating for the rights of others.
+Quill & Paper: the quill and paper is often seen in imagery of Caroline Chisholm, reflective of her writing and advocating for the rights of others.

 Compass & Ships: the use of ships or a compass signifies navigation, and the guidance Caroline provided to immigrants in accessing new opportunities, opening doors to establish a better life in Australia.